Mehdi0x90/Red-Team/Python/README.md

 ```

-### Python - Reading all folder files and searching with regex
+### Reading all folder files and searching with regex
 ```python
 import glob, re
 for msg in glob.glob('/tmp/.txt'):